 There are a number of ways you can prepare for unexpected expenses.
 One is to save more money.
 Set aside a small amount in your monthly budget for your emergency fund, and you’ll have no added stress when any of them pop up.

 To create an emergency fund, open up a savings account make a commitment to put money in every month.
-You could even set up a standing order so your bank does it automatically.
+You could even set up a standing order so your bank does it automatically, so you don’t even see the money enter your account before it leaves.
+This is called ‘paying yourself first’.